-To get up and running quickly we have published a custom codec example project which you can find in our Xeotek Gitlab repository.
-Use git to clone the project and build your own custom codec.
+To get up and running quickly, we have published a custom codec example project which you can find in our Xeotek Gitlab repository.
+Use git to clone the project and build your custom codec.

-The demo project contains a codec implementation which prints all server connections of all users that are being made instead of decoding record data to show how state can be shared across users and instances which is important for KaDeck Enterprise developers.
+The demo project contains a codec implementation that prints all server connections of all users that are being made instead of decoding record data to show how state can be shared across users and instances, which is important for KaDeck Enterprise developers.
 This can be used for implementing a shared cache.

 KaDeck Professional developers do need to focus on the decoding and encoding methods only as there is naturally only one user and one instance of the codec at any given time.